 The walking schedule

 The schedule sets out the time to be spent walking at each level.
-As you can see, more time is spent at the faster speeds as the week progress.
-You can download a printable version of the schedule by entering your e-mail address in the box below.
+As you can see, more time is spent at the faster speeds as the weeks progress.